codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 `ping -c 4 <TARGET_IP>`

-A successful response confirms that the machine is active and accessible on the TryHackMe network, allowing me to proceed with the enumeration phase.
+A successful response confirms that the machine is active and accessible on the TryHackMe network, allowing us to proceed with the enumeration phase.
 <div align="center">
 <br>
 ※※※※※※※※※※※※※※※※※※※※※※※※